roopesh90/connectivitypinger/README.md

 - ~~clean and make code legible~~
 - ~~Implement backoff of both disconnection and connection~~
 - ~~make notifications audible~~
-- back it a shell callable
+- back it as a shell callable
 - Way to get kill the script form terminal, one command